Title: | Tree-ring dating and estimating felling dates of historical timbers |

 A character string with info on the data source.
 This info is

-incorporated in the titel of the plot when a sapwood data set is provided
+incorporated in the title of the plot when a sapwood data set is provided

 from a user-defined |